likerofturtles/dopamine-framework/README.md

 # Dopamine Framework

 Dopamine Framework is the best framework for `discord.py` bots.
+Dopamine Framework allows you to initialyze a production-ready Discord bot in just 5 lines of code.
 It is designed to streamline the development of scalable Discord applications by automating the process of registering commands, diagnosing the bot, and various other utilities such as a paginator helper and "Private View" helpers which let only the user who initiated the interaction to interact with the components like buttons.

 Made by smite-codes.